freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 20.1

 You are going to build a bike rental shop.
-There will be a database for your shop and a bash script to interact with it.
-First, you need to create the database.
-Use the terminal to connect to it by entering `psql --username=freecodecamp --dbname=postgres`.
+It will have a database, and a bash script to interact with the database.
+Use the terminal to connect to PostgreSQL by entering `psql --username=freecodecamp --dbname=postgres`.

 #### HINTS